a123456789tt/iddddddddddidj-/README.md

     if esp.name then esp.name:Remove() end
     if esp.health then esp.health:Remove() end
     if esp.level then esp.level:Remove() end
-    if esp.skeleton then
-        for _, bone in ipairs(esp.skeleton) do bone.line:Remove() end
+    if esp.skeleton then for _, bone in ipairs(esp.skeleton) do bone.line:Remove() end end
-    end
     espObjects[plr] = nil
 end
 local function updateDrawingESP()
-    if not Settings.espEnabled then
-        for plr in pairs(espObjects) do removeESP(plr) end return
+    if not Settings.espEnabled then for plr in pairs(espObjects) do removeESP(plr) end return end local myChar = player.Character
-    end

-    local myChar = player.Character
     local myRoot = myChar and myChar:FindFirstChild("HumanoidRootPart")
     for _, plr in ipairs(Players:GetPlayers()) do
-        if plr == player then
+        if plr == player or not isEnemy(plr) then removeESP(plr); continue end local char = plr.Character
-            removeESP(plr)
-            continue
-        end
-        if not isEnemy(plr) then
-            removeESP(plr)
-            continue
-        end

-        local char = plr.Character
-        if not char then removeESP(plr); continue end

-        local root = char:FindFirstChild("HumanoidRootPart")
+        if not char then removeESP(plr); continue end local root = char:FindFirstChild("HumanoidRootPart")
         local hum = char:FindFirstChild("Humanoid")
-        if not root or not hum or hum.Health <= 0 then removeESP(plr)
+        if not root or not hum or hum.Health <= 0 then removeESP(plr); continue end if myRoot and (root.Position - myRoot.Position).Magnitude > Settings.espDistance then removeESP(plr); continue end
-            continue
-        end

-        if myRoot then
-            if (root.Position - myRoot.Position).Magnitude > Settings.espDistance then
-                removeESP(plr)
-                continue
-            end
-        end

         createESP(plr)
         local esp = espObjects[plr]
         if not esp then continue end
         local rootPos, rootOnScreen = Camera:WorldToViewportPoint(root.Position)
         local head = char:FindFirstChild("Head")
-        local headPos = head and head.Position or root.Position + Vector3.new(0, 2, 0)
+        local headPos = head and head.Position or root.Position + Vector3.new(0,2,0)
         local headScreen, headOnScreen = Camera:WorldToViewportPoint(headPos)
         if not rootOnScreen or not headOnScreen then if esp.box then esp.box.Visible = false end if esp.name then esp.name.Visible = false end